djcohen03/MachineLearning/bayes/README.md

 ## Example:
 Here is a nice simple example, where the `output` is simply the value of `input[1] % 2` (note that we limit the inputs to integers between 0 and 40).
-As you will see, the classifier does a nice job of implicitely learning this simple rule with as little as 1000 data points:
+As you will see, the classifier does a nice job of **implicitely learning this simple rule with as little as 1000 data points**:

 ```
 import random